ahmmedsabbirbd/BlogTakeWay/readme.txt

 Absolutely!
 All summaries and takeaways can be manually edited in the post editor or admin dashboard.

 = Does it work with my theme? =
-Yes, Blog TakeWay is designed to work seamlessly with any WordPress theme and includes responsive design.
+Yes, Post Takeaways is designed to work seamlessly with any WordPress theme and includes responsive design.

 = Can I control where summaries appear? =
 Yes, you can choose to display summaries before or after post content, or use shortcodes for custom placement.